 The permittee shall not cultivate or manufacture cannabis on the premises, unless specifically authorized by a permit issued by the county.
-A retail operator shall not deliver cannabis off the site of the retail operator premises unless the retail operator holds a valid delivery operator permit.
+A retail operator shall not deliver cannabis off the premises of the retail operation unless the retail operator holds a valid delivery operator permit.